-In this article, Senior Developer, Dr. Gengsheng Wei, discusses the new Sludge Settling Model, available in the upcoming release of FLOW-3D v12.0.
+In this article, Senior Developer Dr. Gengsheng Wei discusses the new Sludge Settling Model, available in FLOW-3D v12.0.

 where C denotes sludge concentration that is defined as sludge mass per unit volume of sludge-water mixture; D is the sludge diffusion coefficient; is the total sludge velocity and can be written as

 where is the velocity of sludge-water mixture and is the sludge settling velocity that is always in the direction of gravity.

 In general, the value decreases with increasing C. It drops to zero when C reaches a critical value, Cmax, which is the maximum sludge concentration in a settling tank.
 In the fully settled regions with C = Cmax, sludge stops settling but its advection with fluid flow continues.
 Cmax is a user-specified input parameter in the model.